 If you know ARGOLF, you that it has a wide range of putters, but what makes a putter truly a GREAT putter?

 If you’ve been around the game for a while, you’ll probably remember when some brands starting implementing and boasting about the addition of face inserts to their putters.
 It’s a great marketing pitch, for sure.
 But what’s really the point of having another variable in the club?

 Traditional metal putters gave off a hard-hitting feel, not to mention an awkward sound upon contact.
 Face inserts – especially those with particular grooves – were designed to get the ball rolling quicker with a softer feel.

-However, more advanced companies like ARGOLF have developed ways to give the same – if not better- spin control and feel by a precise design in the face known as C-Claw technology.
+However, more advanced companies like ARGOLF have developed ways to give the same – if not better – spin control and feel by a precise design in the face known as C-Claw technology.
 It eliminates an additional (and most times unnecessary) variable to your club that will ultimately diminish over time.
 The C-Claw patented technology greatly diminishes the skidding of the ball at impact and improves topspin.
 If you’re in the market for a new putter, the LANCELOT blade putter offers such technology as well as a better feel at impact and a more consistent stroke.

 Typically measured in grams, the weight of a putter head is usually around 350 with some manufacturers pushing the limits past 400.
 Why?
 Faster greens.

 That’s right – the speed of most greens in the golf world have increased by over 40% in the last three decades.
 Almost half of the grass found on putting greens today didn’t exist 30 years ago.
 And heavier putters perform better on faster greens.